 The first thought which crosses many people’s minds is that the new company was established to abuse the system – that is for the old company to get out of paying its debts.
 Whilst many debts are ultimately written off in the administration, this may not bode well in terms of public relations.
-New clients may be unwilling to deal with the new company and creditors may limit future credit exposure or they may refuse credit altogether.
+New clients may be unwilling to deal with the new company, and creditors may limit future credit exposure or they may refuse credit altogether.

 If the business is going to be essentially the same except under new owners, TUPE will be a major consideration.

-HMRC is especially keen to view this report because they may not allow for a VAT registration what conditions such as payment of a bond if the director-turned-new-owner had a history of non-payment of taxes.
-A large security may be warranted before the new company can do business.
-As well, wrongful trading penalties may still be assessed retrospectively to previous directors who are the new owners.
+HMRC is especially keen to view this report because they may not allow for a VAT registration, or impose certain conditions such as payment of a bond if the director-turned-new-owner had a history of non-payment of taxes.
+Wrongful trading penalties may also be assessed retrospectively and imposed on directors of the old company.